Real estate agency for expats in Eindhoven

 5. Registering with the Land Registry: do it right away

 After the purchase, your property must be registered with the Land Registry (Kadaster), the official property ownership register in the Netherlands.
 The notary will handle this for you.
-Make sure everything is properly registered.
+Make sure everything is properly registered with your purchasing agent.
+More about our purchasing service.

 6. The housing market and bidding process: be prepared